VWAP Indicator Best Settings & Strategy Based on 13,681 Trades

 VWAP for Trade Entries and Exits

-Regarding entries and exits, VWAP can act as a filter to refine these decisions.
-Your trade entries might align with pullbacks toward the VWAP in a strong trend, providing a higher probability scenario for following the trend.
+RWAP can act as a filter to refine entry and exit decisions.
+In a strong trend, your trade entries might align with pullbacks toward the VWAPย providing a higher probability scenario for following the trend.
 Similarly, setting stops just beyond VWAP may support risk management strategies.

 • Entries: Look for pullbacks to VWAP in the direction of the trend.